 Many times, an attorney can negotiate an offset.
 For example, Husband might take 100% ownership of a rental house if he waives any claim to Wife’s retirement account.

 Grey divorce affects many, many families in the area.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
-We routinely handle matters in Cook County and nearby jurisdictions.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact Arami Law We routinely handle matters in Cook County and nearby jurisdictions.